Geodels/gospl/docs/inputfile.rst

 c. :yaml:`tout` is the output interval used to create model outputs,
 d. :yaml:`dt` is the model internal time step (the approach in *gospl* uses an implicit time step.
 e. :yaml:`tec` is the tectonic timestep interval used to update the tectonic meshes and perform the required displacements.
-e. :yaml:`strat` is the stratigraphic timestep interval used to update the stratigraphic record.
+f. :yaml:`strat` is the stratigraphic timestep interval used to update the stratigraphic record.

 .. important::
   In cases where the specify :yaml:`dt`, :yaml:`strat` and :yaml:`tec` parameters are greater than :yaml:`tout`, they will automatically be rescaled to match with the output interval.
 The :yaml:`tec` parameter should be set to similar to the temporal time step used in your reconstruction (usually around 1Ma).
 This time step is used to perform the horizontal displacements.
 The vertical displacements are updated for each time step.
 When turn-on the stratal records will be output at the same time as the output ones, but the file will potentially contain multiple stratigraphic layers per output if :yaml:`strat` is lower than :yaml:`tout`.

-:yaml:`spl` key
+:yaml:`spl`
 --------------------

 .. code:: yaml